Skip to content

 1) DIY

-When we spoke with David, one of his keys to an excellent DIY presentation is the DIY aspect itself.
-When a lawyer can present the case for themselves, they are fully in control, whereas there is an inherent delay in asking someone else to bring up a particular page, and then tell them to either go to the next page, highlight a paragraph, etc. David knows this from experience - both his own previous experience in electronic trials, and his more recent experience watching various opposing counsels’ presentation delays.
-DIY helps David present evidence smoothly and seamlessly as he talks to witnesses, judges, and juries.
+When we spoke with David, he told us one key to an excellent "DIY" presentation is to truly "Do It Yourself".
+"When a lawyer can present the case for themselves, they are fully in control, whereas there is an inherent delay in asking someone else to bring up a particular page, and then tell them to either go to the next page, highlight a paragraph, etc." David understands this deeply from his own previous experiences in electronic trials run by trial techs, and his more recent experience watching various opposing counsels’ presentation delays.
+"DIY" helps David present evidence smoothly and seamlessly as he talks to witnesses, judges, and juries.

 2) Software

-David chooses to use TrialPad because it lets him hold his entire case on a device the size of a legal pad, and gives him the power to put up a document, zoom, callout or annotate it as he discusses it.
-He also chooses TrialPad because it is straightforward, and easy to use.
-In fact, David says using TrialPad is “effortless”.
+David chooses to use TrialPad because it lets him hold his entire case on a device the size of a legal pad, and gives him the power to put up a document, zoom, callout, or annotate it as he discusses it.
+He also chooses TrialPad because it is straightforward and easy to use.
+In fact, David says using TrialPad is "effortless".

 3) Equipment